 Aeronautica Imperialis - Faction Review - Orks

 The Orks (along with the Imperial Navy) were one of the first two factions released for Aeronautica Imperialis.
-They have been an integral part of the Warhammer 40,000 Universe since its inception.
-Orks are a straightforward race with plenty of character and in Aeronautica Imperialis they are no exception.
-They are not the most powerful force and if you choose to use Orks, it is like playing the game in Hard mode.
-(Update 05/11/21)
+They've been a core part of the Warhammer 40,000 universe since its earliest days, and in Aeronautica Imperialis, they bring the same chaotic character and ramshackle charm.
+Orks are a straightforward faction, full of personality, but they aren’t the most powerful force on the table.
+Choosing to play Orks is a bit like turning the difficulty up to Hard mode.

-Within this article are some examples of aircraft with weapon loadouts.
-Each loadout provides the average amount of damage the aircraft can cause in a single round of firing.
+This article includes several example aircraft with various weapon loadouts, each showing the average damage output you can expect in a single round of firing.

-Also check out my YouTube channel (Jon Grant Miniatures) for games.
+Also, be sure to check out my YouTube channel – Jon Grant Miniatures for gameplay videos.

 Orks Air Waaagh!

-Orks firepower is most effective at short range and the Orks want to close with enemy as quickly as possible.
-The smaller Dakkajets and Fighta Bommerz all have high-speed allowing them to quickly close with their opponents.
-The larger Bommerz lack speed but are durable.
+Ork firepower is most effective at short range, and their aircraft are designed to close the distance with the enemy as quickly as possible.
+The smaller Dakkajets and Fighta Bommerz boast high speed, allowing them to rapidly engage opposing planes.
+While the larger Bommerz are slower, they compensate with durability and resilience.

 Dakkajet